Sufism in Pakistan

-Sufism known as Tasawwuf in the Arabic-speaking world, is a form of Islamic mysticism that emphasizes introspection and spiritual closeness with the God.
-It is a mystical form of Islam, a school of practice that emphasizes the inward search for The God and shuns materialism.
+Sufism, known as Tasawwuf in the Arabic-speaking world, is a form of Islamic mysticism that emphasizes introspection and spiritual closeness with God.
 About 60% Muslims in Pakistan regard themselves as followers of Sufi saints.

 Sufi traditions

 Most of the Sufis in Pakistan relate to the four main tariqa (silsila): Chishti, Naqshbandi, Qadiri-Razzaqi and Suhrawardi.

+List of Sufi Shrines

 Contemporary influence

 There are two levels of Sufism in Pakistan.
 The first is the 'populist' Sufism of the rural population.
 This level of Sufism involves belief in intercession through saints, veneration of their shrines and forming bonds with a pir (saint).
 Many rural Pakistani Muslims associate with pirs and seek their intercession.
 The second level of Sufism in Pakistan is 'intellectual Sufism' which is growing among the urban and educated population.
 They are influenced by the writings of Sufis such as the medieval theologian al-Ghazali, the Sufi reformer Shaykh Aḥmad Sirhindi and Shah Wali Allah.